viur-framework/viur-docs/source/training.rst

     # write entity back again
     skel.toDB()

 That's it.
-To delete an entity, just :meth:`~server.skeleton.Skeleton.delete` needs to be called on a previously fetched skeleton.
+To delete an entity, just :meth:`~server.skeleton.Skeleton.delete` needs to be called on a previously fetched skeleton, and it'll be removed permanently.

 .. code-block:: python